mariel-rs/mariel-rs.github.io/content/blogs/24092022_kernelpanic.md

 ---

 This week I was given a task that required me to use a CentOS virtual machine image.
-Typically I use VirtualBox and it was also recommended to use this hypervisor.
+Typically, I use VirtualBox and it was also recommended using this hypervisor.
 Importing the image should have been a straightforward process, yet it was more educational.
 <!--more-->